 - What is your favorite activity or place?

 - What does your day look like?

 - What skills and interests do you have?

 - What do you dislike about your regular day?

-After a service coordinator refers clients to a discovery profile, an employment specialist will spend time with them, getting to know them in settings such as at home, out in the community or in other programs they attend.
-It also will include interviewing people involved in clients’ lives who know them well.
-This could take up to three months and may be extended.
+After a service coordinator refers someone to complete a discovery profile, an employment specialist will spend time with them, get to know them in settings such as at home, out in the community or in other programs they attend.
+It also includes interviewing people involved in their lives who know them well.
+This discovery process could take up to three months and may be extended.
 Completed discovery profiles could include a referral to vocational rehabilitation for job development.